-Sending puppies to their new homes with a “new puppy kit,” a selection of useful items for a puppy, is a thoughtful way to help puppy buyers get off to the best possible start with their new friend.
+Sending puppies to their new home with a “new puppy kit,” which includes a selection of useful items for the dog, is a thoughtful way to help puppy buyers get off to the best possible start with their new friend.
 Even if this is not the buyer’s first puppy, a carefully curated kit ensures he or she will have the puppy’s familiar necessities to get through the first several days, along with some vital information.

 Be sure that your puppies are registered, so that their new owners can enjoy the many benefits that AKC registration offers.
 Ask the puppy owners to choose a name before they arrive to pick up their pup.
 Then help them fill out the application before they leave.
 Even better, ask them for a check, so that you can submit the application for them, or sit down in front of the computer and help them register online.

 Important things to include in your puppy kits:

 - A few days supply of the food that the puppy is currently being fed